tavikukko/devtalksdemo/README.md

 ### Windows 10

-Here is the instructions how to run this application on Windows 10.
+Here is the instructions on how to run this application on Windows 10.

 **Prerequisities:**